Argentine stocks sag on dip in global oil prices

 The benchmark MerVal index .MERV fell 0.07 percent to close at 1,977.43 points, falling to its lowest level since January and bucking gains on regional markets.

-Losses by index heavyweight Tenaris TENA.BA TS.N, the world's leading producer of seamless steel tubes for the industry industry and Brazil's state-run energy company Petrobras APBR.BA(PETR4.SA: Cotización) pushed the MerVal lower.
+Losses by index heavyweight Tenaris TENA.BA TS.N, the world's leading producer of seamless steel tubes for the industry industry and Brazil's state-run energy company Petrobras APBR.BA(PETR4.SA) pushed the MerVal lower.

 "The fall in Tenaris and Petrobras meant the MerVal didn't get a boost from the rally on Wall Street," said Marcelo Paccione, an analyst at ConsultCapital.